 There are many DIY options, and the pack example shown in the pic below is a “lengthwise” assembly.

 The Vruzend kit adds plastic cell-end caps to each end of a cell, and each cap has a metal contact inside, along with a tiny bolt that extends out to create a threaded stud for attaching bus strips.

 Like the previous styles that may have inspired it, each cap has slots and protrusions on their sides that can connect to each other.

 The pic below shows one Vruzend cap cut open, and the metal contact has been removed to show its exact shape.
 It is a “corrosion-resistant” stainless steel, and it acts as a “leaf spring” that has a “C” shape.
 It also performs the duty of being the conductor, so these are limited to 3.5A each.
 A future version may have a copper foil overlay to provide a higher-amp version, but those are not available yet.

 As you can see, this makes assembling a pack out of 18650-format cells much easier, compared to soldering (which can damage the interior of the cell from too much heat), or…using an expensive and unreliable spot-welder.
 Reliable spot-welders exist, but the ones that ebike battery factories use are very expensive…

-The original kit was based out of India, and due to its popularity…there is now a US-based dealer in Florida…which is managed by our friend, Micah Toll.
+The original kit was based out of India, and now…there is now a US-based dealer in Florida…which is managed by Micah Toll.

 If you decide that this kit is the one for you, I recommend you make certain to also order the 5.5mm nut-driver that they can provide.
 It is an odd size.
 If they had asked my advice, I would have specified a bolt that uses a 6mm wrench on the nut (which is much more common), and the bolt should have been brass.
 I understand that many global customers are price-sensitive, and every penny counts, but…they can produce two versions, an affordable “low amp” version, and a more expensive “higher amp” version.